 Ashburn, Virginia, is a great place to live, offering many fun activities for the whole family.
 But sometimes, you and your family need to get out of town for a little R&R, some sightseeing, and new experiences.
 Thankfully, you’re just an hour or two away from some spectacular day trip spots with something for everyone.
-That’s why Crème de la Crème of Ashburn has put together our list of the best day trips you have to take near Ashburn.
+That’s why Crème de la Crème of Port Potomac has put together our list of the best day trips you have to take near Ashburn.

 Our nation’s capital is just 45 minutes away, so your Ashburn-based family is a short drive from some of the world’s best museums, monuments honoring important figures in history, family-friendly fun, and awesome eats.
 Washington, D.C. is home to the Smithsonian Institution, a collection of museums including the National Museum of Natural History, the National Air & Space Museum, the National Museum of African American History and Culture, and the National Museum of the American Indian.
 You can bring your family to these and other museums to explore American and international cultures through diverse history, science, and art exhibits.